Google Business Profile for Lawyers: Complete Optimization Guide

 Your primary category is the most important ranking factor you control.
 For law firms, common categories include:

 Choose the most specific category that applies.
-“Personal injury attorney” will outrank “Law firm” for personal injury searches.
+“Personal injury attorney” will outrank “Law firm” for personal injury searches because Google uses your primary category as one of the strongest signals when deciding which listings to show for a given query.

 You can add up to 10 categories, but your primary category matters most.
-Add secondary categories for other practice areas, but don’t dilute with irrelevant options.
+Add secondary categories for other practice areas you actively serve, but do not dilute with irrelevant options.
+A common mistake is adding categories for practice areas you rarely handle — this can actually hurt your relevance for the areas that matter most.

 Optimization Essentials